mog-rn/C-Programming/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
-* You have installed the latest version of VS Code Text Editor, GCC compiler and
+* You have installed the latest version of VS Code Text Editor, GCC compiler
 * You have a Windows or a Linux machine.
 * You have read README.md.